-Showcase and Exhibition

-You will select and present your own original, resolved artworks accompanied by exhibition texts and a written curatorial rationale that supports your curatorial decisions.
-It is a culmination of your BTEC experience.
-You will present a selection of your best work that is curated in a final show, and articulate your purpose and intention in a written rationale.
+- Year 10 Assessed Unit: Visual Communication - Year 11 Assessed Unit: Developing Art and Design in Response to a Theme - Showcase and Exhibition: students will select and present their own original, resolved artworks accompanied by exhibition texts and a written curatorial rationale that supports their curatorial decisions.
+It is a culmination of their BTEC experience.
+They will present a selection of their best work that is curated in a final show, and articulate their purpose and intention in a written rationale.

-Teacher in charge: Ms. Amy Thibeault
+Responsible Teacher: Ms. Amy Thibeault, Teacher of Art